Review and sign I-20 or DS-2019

 Prepare for entry to the United States.

-At the port of entry (i.e. Fort Lauderdale International Airport, Miami International Airport, etc.) you will need to present the following documents: passport with valid F-1 or J-1 visa stamp, FAU I-20 or DS-2019, and Form I-94 (which you will receive on the plane prior to your arrival).
-Be prepared to answer questions about the purpose of your entry to the U.S., what you will be studying, etc.
+At the port of entry (i.e. Fort Lauderdale International Airport, Miami International Airport, etc.) you will need to present the following documents: passport with valid F-1 or J-1 visa stamp, FAU I-20 or DS-2019.
+Be prepared to answer questions about the purpose of your entry to the U.S., what you will be studying, etc. Upon entering the United States you will be assigned an electronic I-94 record.
+Once you already entered the U.S. go to www.cbp.gov/I94 to print a copy of your I-94 record.
+You will be later on required to present it in the International Student and Scholar Services at FAU.

 - Click here to learn about transportation information for students traveling from Miami International Airport to FAU's Boca Raton Campus